-All students receive a Cumulative GPA.
+All students receive a Cumulative GPA that will be determined using the weighted 5pt scale.

 The Cumulative GPA calculation shall be based on semester grades for courses taken for High School credit received after completion of 8th grade in all credit earning courses.